gitsindonesia/ui-component/docs/components/command.md

 ### Basic Usage

-To use the `VCommand` component, you can use it in your template as follows:
+To use the `VCommand` component, you can include it in your template as shown in the example below:

 <LivePreview src="components-command--default">